HSweazey/DATA-440-Book-Playlist-Generator/README.md

 #### 5. Playlist generation logic:
 - Maps book → genre
 - Estimates reading time
-- Assembles tracks whose total duration is within ±10% of the target
+- Assembles tracks whose total duration is within 10% of the target runtime

 #### 6. Output:
 - A genre-aligned playlist printed to console and optionally saved to /playlist storage/.